imagingbook/parboiled-modular/README.md

 * Builds on the original *parboiled* project and provides the same basic functionality (see exceptions below).
 * Supports the *Java 9 module system* by defining named modules with controlled imports and exports.
-  Note that the original library could not be imported into a modularized Java project due to package overlaps in modules `parboiled-core` and ``parboiled-java``.
-To separate package `parboiled` the associated classes in ``org.parboiled-java`` were relocated to a _new package_ named `imagingbook.parboiled.parser`.
+  Note that the original library could not be imported into a modularized Java project due to package overlaps in modules `org.parboiled.core` and ``org.parboiled.java``.
+To separate package `parboiled`, the contained classes in module `org.parboiled.java`` were relocated to a _new package_ named `parboiled.parser`.
-* Module ``parboiled-core`` is 1:1 compatible with the original library (just replace `org.` with `imagingbook.`).
+* Module ``org.parboiled.core`` is 1:1 compatible with the original library.
-* In module ``parboiled-java``, the following classes moved from `org.parboiled` to the new package `imagingbook.parboiled.parser`:
+* In module ``org.parboiled.java``, the following classes moved from package `parboiled` to the new package `parboiled.parser`:
   * `BaseActions`,
   * `BaseParser`,
   * `Parboiled`.
 * All Java testing is based on ``JUnit4``.
 All required Java packages have been updated to current versions if possible.
-* The build process is based on Maven and all Java modules are available as Maven artifacts on Central.
+* The build process is based on Maven and all Java modules are available as Maven artifacts.
 * The original *Scala* implementation (library and examples) has been refactored and is included here as well.
-(It is not published as a Maven artifact).
+(It is not published as a Maven artifact.)
 Note that the Scala part may be dropped in a future release.

 ## Use With Maven